minershive/hiveon-kb/guides/amd_dr.md

 Please enter your choice Drivers:
 </code></pre>

-Then the program will ask if they want to remove current driver before installing new ones.
+Then the program will ask if you want to remove current driver before installing new ones.

 For a guided installation enter the following 3 commands: